 Sample Course Sequence for Combined BA-MAT Program

 The above listing of courses provides a suggested sequence for coursework.
-There is a degree of flexibility in the order of courses, so an Earth Science teacher preparation advisor (Dr. Nekvasil or Dr. Henkes) should be consulted when planning a course sequence.
+There is a degree of flexibility in the order of courses, so the earth science teacher preparation advisor (Dr. Henkes) should be consulted when planning a course sequence.